Data sources

 Changes to restriction levels on the Palliative Care Schedule

-It should also be noted that data from 2016–17 onwards are not comparable with previous years.
-This is due to significant changes to the PBS restriction level from June 2016, as well as new listings of medications in the PBS Palliative Care Schedule (Department of Health 2016b).
-These changes particularly affect medications in this report that come under the ‘pain relief’ and ‘gastrointestinal symptoms’ categories.
+It should also be noted that data from 2016–17 onwards are not comparable with previous years, given the above-mentioned changes to the PBS restriction level from June 2016 and new listings of medications in the PBS Palliative Care Schedule (Department of Health, Disability and Ageing 2016b).

 National Hospital Cost Data Collection